All financial markets ‘increasingly at risk,’ Bill Gross warns

 “Don’t be mesmerized by the blue skies,” Gross, manager of the Janus Henderson Global Unconstrained Bond Fund, wrote in an investment outlook released Tuesday.
 “All markets are increasingly at risk.”

 Stocks have recently traded near record highs, even as the U.S. economy is expected to grow just 2.2 per cent this year and 2.3 per cent in 2018, according to data compiled by Bloomberg.
-That's extending a long-term trend dubbed by some as “the new normal” or “secular stagnation” and dominated by central bank-engineered low and negative interest-rate policies.
-They drive up prices on assets such as stocks and real estate while doing little to create real economic expansion, according to Gross.
+That’s extending a long-term trend dubbed by some as “the new normal” or “secular stagnation” and dominated by central bank-engineered low and negative interest-rate policies.
+They drive up prices on assets such as stocks and real estate while doing little to create real economic expansion, according to Mr. Gross.

 “Capitalism’s arteries are now clogged or even blocked by secular forces, which when combined with low/negative yielding ‘safe’ assets promise to stunt U.S. and global growth far below historical norms,” Mr. Gross wrote.